 The FDIC is required to determine whether and to what extent adjustments to the assessment base are appropriate for "custody banks" that satisfy specified institutional eligibility criteria.
 The FDIC has concluded that certain liquid assets could be excluded from the deposit insurance assessment base of custody banks.
-This has the effect of reducing the amount of DIF insurance premiums due from custody banks.
+This, subject to change by the FDIC, has the effect of reducing the amount of DIF insurance premiums due from custody banks.
 State Street Bank qualifies as a custody bank for this purpose.
 The custody bank assessment adjustment may not exceed total transaction account deposits identified by the institution as being directly linked to a fiduciary or custody and safekeeping asset.